cidacslab/AESOP-Data-Documentation/docs/source/web_based.rst

 Methods of data collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-To obtain data from the Google Trends API, we used the Python library pytrends.
+To obtain data from the Google Trends API, we used the Python library pytrends [TO DO].
 Queries were conducted with information about the words/expressions (search terms) of interest, the period, and the states from which we desired data.
 The search terms were classified into three groups: symptoms, diseases, and medications.
 All terms were selected with the aim of identifying group syndrome interests, for example:

       * Symptoms: cough, sore throat, shortness of breath, runny nose, etc.
       * Diseases: flu, cold, COVID-19, etc.